 Anyone can experience sexual harassment, sexual misconduct or a sexual assault regardless of gender or sexual orientation.
 Perpetrators also can be anyone: a stranger, someone you have known for a long time, or someone you have just met.

 The College has named Dean Allen Green as its Title IX Coordinator; his role is to oversee College compliance with Title IX regulations.
 Dean Green will:

 - Serve as a resource for students wishing to report any acts of sexual violence or sexual harassment, i.e. violations of Title IX.

 - Provide oversight for all Title IX complaints and identify patterns, issues or problems re: those same complaints.
-N.B. the Coordinator does not have a role in the Sexual Assault/Harassment Process, which is described Sexual Assault Reporting Procedures and in the Student Handbook.
+Note that as Title IX Coordinator Dean Green is a resource and a facilitator, but does not have a role in the Sexual Assault/Harassment investigation, hearing and/or Discipline Process, which is described in the Sexual Assault Reporting Procedures and in the Student Handbook.

 - Review and support the informational initiatives enabling students, staff and faculty to fully understand sexual violence and sexual harassment as forms of sexual discrimination and further educate the community about College policy and procedures.

 Dean Green’s office is located on the second floor of Westland.
 His extension is 2252 and his e-mail address is email@example.com.

 Definitions of Prohibited Conduct